marcbuils/riggr/README.md

   var myController = {

     pageTitle: 'Foo',

+    init: function() {
+      // Do something once when the app is loaded
+      // Good for sub / pub
+    },

     before: function (fn) {
       // Check for condition to allow route to be loaded or not...